cern-eos/eos/doc/intro.rst

 * **rain** - reed-solomon encoded files with data and parity blocks

   * raid6 - a file is chunked into blocks and stored in `n-2` filesystems for data and `2` filesystems for parity blocks
-  * archive - a file is chunked into blcoks and stored in `n-3` filesystems for data and `3` filesystems for parity blocks
+  * archive - a file is chunked into blocks and stored in `n-3` filesystems for data and `3` filesystems for parity blocks

 EOS groups storage resources into three logical categories: